top of page

 Work Package 6

-Farmer behaviour and incentives will assess how the enrolment of farmers in the design and monitoring of new schemes influences the implementation of biodiversity sensitive farming approaches.
-A review of existing agri- environment schemes will assess their potential to incentivise biodiversity management by Farmer Clusters.
-Economic experiments and choice experiments will be used to develop new agri-environment payment schemes that allow innovative, place-based and system-specific management solutions to be rewarded.
-Pilot Clusters, as a living- lab, will guide experimental design and implementation, and act as a test-case for alternative payment-scheme designs.
-Focus will be on results-based payments, promoting spatially coordinated actions, interactions between public and private incentives and the role of labelling.
+Farmer behaviour and incentives assessed how the enrolment of farmers in the design and monitoring of new schemes influenced the implementation of biodiversity sensitive farming approaches.
+A review of existing agri-environment schemes assessed their potential to incentivise biodiversity management by Farmer Clusters.
+Economic experiments and choice experiments were used to develop new agri-environment payment schemes that allowed innovative, place-based and system-specific management solutions to be rewarded.
+Pilot Clusters, as a living-lab, guided experimental design and implementation, and acted as a test-case for alternative payment-scheme designs.
+Focus was on results-based payments, promoting spatially coordinated actions, interactions between public and private incentives and the role of labelling.
+Learn more using the legacy guide below - it's the easiest way to explore project results and materials all in one place.

 Deliverables